Conservation Innovation Grants

 CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the nation's most pressing natural resource concerns.
 CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
 NRCS administers the CIG program which requires a 50-50 match between the agency and the applicant.
 CIG is offered as both a nationwide and a state program:

-The CIG National Componentoffers eligible entities the opportunity to apply for grants of up to $1 million.
-NRCS is making available up to $15 million in this nationwide competition for 2014.
-It is focused in the following areas: Outreach, Nutrient Management, Energy Conservation, Soil Health, Air Quality and Atmospheric Change, Wildlife, Economics and Sociology, Environmental Markets, Co-Management for Food Safety, and CIG Projects Assessment.
-The deadline to submit pre-proposal applications was March 7, 2014.
+- The CIG National Component offers eligible entities the opportunity to apply for grants of up to $1 million.
+NRCS is making available up to $20 million available in this nationwide competition for 2015.
+It focused in the following areas: Environmental Markets and Finance Funding Pool – Greenhouse Gas Markets, Environmental Markets for Water, and Impact Investments in Working Lands Conservation; Natural Resources Funding Pool - Outreach, Air Quality, Soil Health, Aquatic Resources, Economics and Sociology, Organic Operation Technologies, Wildlife, Water Quality, Nutrient Management and Water Quality, Energy Conservation, Energy Conservation, Co-Management for Food Safety, and Herbicide Weed Resistance.
+The deadline to submit pre-proposal applications was April 1, 2015.
 This application period is now closed.

 Vermont applicants can apply to the National program, the State program, or both programs.